 Tip 2: No booking fees

-Booking fees can add to the price of your trains to Chester Railway Station, so use a retailer that doesn't charge for booking.
+Fees can add to the cost of your trains to Chester Station, so use a retailer that doesn't charge for booking.
 At Split My Fare you don't pay booking fees, we only charge 10% of any savings we make for you by using our split ticketing.
-No split ticket no money taken.
+No split saving, no money taken.